 Best Nuts and Seeds for Arthritis

-Many nuts and seeds are a good source of polyunsaturated and monounsaturated fats, which lower cholesterol and reduce the heart disease risks that are high in people with certain types of arthritis.
+Many nuts and seeds are a good source of polyunsaturated and monounsaturated fats, which lower cholesterol and reduce the heart disease risks that can be higher in people with certain types of arthritis.
 They also are a good source of protein and antioxidant vitamins and minerals.
-In addition, says Marisa Moore, an Atlanta-based registered dietitian-nutritionist, some nuts and seeds are high in alpha linoleic acid (ALA), a type of anti-inflammatory omega-3 fatty acid.
+In addition, some nuts and seeds are high in alpha linoleic acid (ALA), a type of anti-inflammatory omega-3 fatty acid, says Marisa Moore, an Atlanta-based registered dietitian-nutritionist.

-Some nuts are rich in magnesium, l-arginine and vitamin E, which may play a role in keeping inflammation under control.
-Studies have shown that people who eat a diet high in these nutrients tend to have lower levels of some inflammation-causing molecules that circulate in the bloodstream and higher levels of the anti-inflammatory protein adiponectin compared with those who consumed less.
+Some nuts are rich in magnesium, l-arginine and vitamin E, which may also play a role in keeping inflammation under control.
+Studies show that people who eat a diet high in these nutrients tend to have lower levels of some inflammation-causing molecules and higher levels of the anti-inflammatory protein adiponectin compared with those who consumed less.

-Here are nut and seed selections that Moore and the research say deliver the most health benefits.
+Learn more about the nut and seed selections that deliver the most health benefits.

-With their high ALA content, walnuts head the nut pack in omega-3 content, and researchers studying their effects have found they lower C-reactive protein (CRP), a marker of inflammation linked to increased risk of cardiovascular disease and arthritis.
-Eating walnuts regularly can lower cholesterol, relax blood vessels to lessen stress on the heart, and reduce blood pressure.
+High in ALA, walnuts have the highest omega-3 content, and researchers studying their effects have found they lower C-reactive protein (CRP), a marker of inflammation linked to increased risk of cardiovascular disease and arthritis.
+Eating walnuts regularly can lower cholesterol, relax blood vessels to lessen stress on the heart and reduce blood pressure.

 Technically a legume, peanuts are the “nut” with the most protein (about 7 grams per 1-ounce serving).
-“They’re also cheaper than most nuts, so for people with arthritis trying to managing their weight, for example, they make a filling, inexpensive snack,” says Moore.
+“They’re also cheaper than most nuts, so for people with arthritis trying to manage their weight, they make a filling, inexpensive snack,” says Moore.
 Peanuts are also a good source of monounsaturated and polyunsaturated fats, and research shows adding them to your diet can help lower “bad” low-density lipoprotein (LDL) cholesterol and reduce heart disease risk.
-Peanuts deliver about 12% of your daily magnesium requirement, and may help keep blood sugar under control.
+Peanuts deliver about 12% of your daily magnesium requirement and may help keep blood sugar under control.

-Snack on pistachios to help with weight loss because dealing with the shells will slow down how much you eat.
-This is good for people with arthritis trying to lose a few pounds to take pressure off joints,” she says.
+Snacking on pistachios may help with weight loss because dealing with the shells will slow down how much you eat.
+This is good for people with arthritis trying to lose a few pounds to take pressure off joints.
 Pistachios can also help lower LDL cholesterol and are high in potassium and antioxidants, including vitamins A and E and lutein – a compound also found in dark, leafy vegetables.

 Tips: Sprinkle pistachios over Greek yogurt drizzled with honey for a high-protein, high-fiber snack or breakfast.
 Crushed pistachios also make a flavorful, crunchy coating for fish or chicken.

-Flaxseed is one of the richest plant-based sources of the anti-inflammatory omega-3 fatty acid ALA.
-Studies show it may help lower overall and LDL cholesterol and reduce the complications of diabetes and heart disease risk.
-Crushing or milling the flaxseed make it easier for your body to digest and use the ALA, so choose these varieties over whole seeds.
+Flaxseed is one of the richest plant-based sources of ALA.
+Studies show it may help lower overall cholesterol and “bad” LDL cholesterol and reduce the complications of diabetes and heart disease risk.
+Crushing or milling the flaxseed makes it easier for your body to digest and use the ALA, so choose these varieties over whole seeds.

-Tips: Stir into yogurt along with some fruit or sprinkle onto cereal or salads.
+Tips: Stir into yogurt along with some fruit, add to smoothies or sprinkle onto cereal or salads.

-Chia seeds are also an excellent source of anti-inflammatory ALA, but their biggest benefit is probably their high fiber content (about 10 grams per serving), says Moore.
-“The fiber fills people up, which can help control weight,” she says.
+Chia seeds are also an excellent source of anti-inflammatory ALA, but their biggest benefit is probably their high fiber content (about 10 grams per serving), which will you fill you up and help control weight, says Moore.

 Tips: Chia seeds absorb liquid easily and take on a jelly-like consistency.
-Moore takes advantage of this by blending chia seeds with almond or coconut milk, fruit and vanilla extract then chilling the mixture in the refrigerator to create a chia pudding.
+Moore suggests blending chia seeds with almond or coconut milk, fruit and vanilla extract then chilling the mixture in the refrigerator to create a chia pudding.
 Or simply add chia seeds to your smoothies and oatmeal.